ruifelixpereira/iot-lab-data-explorer/README.md

 Azure IoT Operations creates a managed identity automatically and assigns it to the Azure Arc-enabled Kubernetes cluster.
 We need to give the managed identity permission to write to the ADX database.

-The managed identity created has the same name of the AIO extension in the Arc-enabled cluster.
+The managed identity created has the same name as the AIO extension in the Arc-enabled cluster.
 In Azure portal, go to the Arc-connected Kubernetes cluster and select Settings > Extensions.
 In the extension list, find the name of your Azure IoT Operations extension and copy the name of the extension.

 ![alt text](docs/assets/extensions.png)